mccutcheonlab/FED_RT/README.md

 2) Paste the code below, make necessary changes described below in **Critical sub-step** and then press the **"save"** icon.

 ### Critical sub-step:
-**There are a few changes to make based on your FED file.
-If you do not have Humidity and Temp sensors, the column number for "event" and "device number" will be different, replace it accordingly.**
+**Afer flashing your FED3 using the .cpp and .h files provided in this repository, you will have two extra columns in your FED files for Humidity and Temperature, those columns will remain blank if you do not have those sensors installed on your FED units, however this will not interfere with your data logging**

  **Also to receive a JAM alert, you need to add your own email address to the last snipped of the code where it says: var emailAddress**